Keeping Your Smile White, Bright, and Healthy

-In this article, you will learn some of the nasty habits to avoid to protect your teeth from tooth decay and discoloration.
-Learn what causes teeth grinding, the best ways to keep your teeth white, and how to avoid cavities by making simple, effective changes to your daily habits.
+In this article, you will learn some of the nasty habits to avoid to protect your teeth from decay and discoloration.
+Learn what causes teeth grinding, the best ways to keep your teeth white, and how to avoid cavities by changing daily habits.

 Chewing ice is a seemingly harmless, often unconscious habit.
-But ice chewing can cause permanent damage to our teeth, putting small cracks in the enamel.
+But ice chewing can cause permanent damage to your teeth, putting small cracks in the enamel.

 These cracks can grow larger over time and ultimately cause a tooth to fracture, requiring a visit to the dentist and unnecessary expense to get the cracks fixed.
 The American Dental Association advises you to skip the ice if this habit is too tough to resist.
-Try opting for chilled water instead, or order your drinks without ice to resist the harmful urge to chew those cubes.
+Try opting for chilled water instead, or order your drinks without ice to resist the harmful urge to chew those hard cubes.

 Who Should Wear a Mouth Guard?

-In fact the Academy for Sports Dentistry recommends mouth guards for more than 40 different sports.
-A sports mouth guard helps cushion hard blows to the teeth and jaw.
-It has the added health benefit of protecting the soft tissues of your lips, tongue, cheeks, and gums from being sliced by your teeth.
+The Academy for Sports Dentistry recommends mouth guards for more than 40 different sports.
+Mouth guards cushion hard blows to the teeth and jaw.
+They also protect the soft tissues of your lips, tongue, cheeks, and gums from being sliced by your teeth.
 Some believe they may offer a little shock absorption to protect you from concussion as well.

 Tired parents might be tempted to do anything to get their restless babies to sleep.
-Although it is tempting, avoid sending your bouncing bundle of joy to bed with a bottle in his or her mouth.
-That’s because of a condition called baby bottle tooth decay.
+Although it is tempting, avoid sending your bouncing bundle of joy to bed with a bottle.
+That's because of a condition called baby bottle tooth decay.

 What Is Baby Bottle Tooth Decay?